owulveryck/blog/content/post/journey-onnx-day2.md

 ### Raw Data

 ONNX has two way to encode the data of a tensor.
-The first is really easy and is a straight serialization of the basic type.
+The first is really easy and is a straight serialization of the underlying type.
 For example, a tensor of type Float32 will have its data set in the `FloatData` field which is of type `[]float32`.

 The second one is a bit trickier.
 ONNX allows serializing the "raw data" encoded in a sequence of bytes.
 The documentation says that: